The following appears, in different form, in “Goddess”

 Painting by a Waldorf student,

 How can anyone take Steiner’s teachings seriously?
 Remarkably, some people do — and some of them teach in Waldorf schools.
 Here's another sample.
 See how seriously you can take it.
 “It was a collective world-womb in which the light-plant man lived at that time, feeling himself one with the light-mantle of the earth.
 In this refined vaporous plant-form, man hung as though on the umbilical cord of the earth-mother and he was cherished and nourished by the whole mother earth.
 As in a cruder sense the child of today is cherished and nourished in the maternal body, so the human germ was cherished and nourished at that time.
 Thus did man live in the primeval age of the earth ...
 We must not forget, however, that in what remained behind after the separation of the sun other forces, the Moon-forces, were present.
 The earth had to separate these forces from itself.
 Here we have a period during which only the sun was withdrawn, when the plant-man had to descend gradually into the water-earth.
 This stage, at which man had then arrived in his body, we see preserved today in a degenerated form in fishes.
 The fishes that we see in the water today are relics of those men, although naturally in a decadent form.
 We must think of a goldfish, for example, in a fantastic plant-form, agile, but with a feeling of sadness because the light had been withdrawn from the water.
 It was a very deep longing that arose.
 The light was no longer there, but the desire for the light called up this longing.
 There was a moment in the earth's evolution when the sun was not yet entirely outside the earth; there one can see that form still permeated with light — man with his upper part still at the sun-stage, while below he is already in the shape preserved in the fishes.” — Rudolf Steiner, EGYPTIAN MYTHS AND MYSTERIES (Anthroposophic Press, 1971), lecture 5, GA 106.
 R. R. sketch, a bit interpretive, 2010.
 Lest there be any confusion: What Steiner says, here, is not to be found in Egyptian myths.
 It is Steiner's own version of the truth about human evolution.
 Some of what Steiner said may seem attractive, but it has no basis in reality.
+(Nor does it have much basis, forsooth, in the ancient myths Steiner reworked to suit his own purposes.)

 The following is excerpted from the transcript